Bluesky-CPS/Raspberry-Pi-CPS-installer-modules/README.md

 # Raspberry-Pi-CPS-installer-modules
 ====================================
-The Raspberry-Pi-CPS-installer-modules operate with [Blue-sky Logger cloud executable files Ver1.0](https://github.com/Bluesky-CPS/BlueSkyLoggerCloudBINResearchVer1.0).
-The modules are located at the Raspberry-Pi (Devices) side.
+The Raspberry-Pi-CPS-installer-modules operate on the standard raspbian and connecting the [Blue-sky Logger cloud executable files Ver1.0](https://github.com/Bluesky-CPS/BlueSkyLoggerCloudBINResearchVer1.0).
+The modules are created and Compile with the Java embedded (jdk1.8.0_25).

 # How to install